tractian/challenges/mobile/README.md

 }
 ```

-If the item has a sensorType, it means it is a component.
-If it does have a location or a parentId, it means he has an asset or Location as parent
+If the item has a sensorType, that means it is a component.
+If it does have a location or a parentId, that means it has an asset or Location as parent
 ```json
 {
   "id": "656a07cdc50ec9001e84167b",